-Vocal Music - Students split their time between the fundamentals of music theory and applied music and and in-depth, choir-based training in vocal performance.
-Students can also explore interests and talents in song composition and are offered chances to take elective courses in the Instrumental Music and Theatre sub-pathways.
+Vocal Music - Students split their time between the fundamentals of music theory and applied music and indepth, choir-based training in vocal performance.
+Students can also explore interests and talents in song composition and are offered chances to take elective courses in the Instrumental Music and Theatre subpathways.